Xceptance/XCMailr/readme.md

     * `export $MAVEN_OPTS`
     * You may also add additional Java-Parameters like -Xmx, -Xms for maximal and initial heap spaces or -XX:MaxPermSize for maximal permanent space (have a look at the documentation of your JVM for further informations)

+* To reach the Admin-Panel visit http://yourdomain/admin (a more comfortable solution will come in a later version).

 * HTTPS Support: http://blog.callistaenterprise.se/2011/11/24/quick-start-jettys-maven-plugin-with-ssl/